southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tncucm/gettingstarted.md

 - `Email Notifications`- Titan has a full Events Management system which can be leveraged to do many things, including send email notifications for alerts.
 To fully leverage the power of Email Notifications, please make sure to configure the settings for your specific email server under the Titan Admin console's Email tab.
 - Many more features are available, see the Titan Admin Users Guide from the Help menu in the Admin Console.

-## Getting Started

-Once you have securely connected to the instance over SSH, the initial Titan administrator account needs to be configured.
-To configure the Titan administrator account, use the following command and supply your new administrator credentials.
-It's imporant to use a complex password.

-sudo /opt/southriver/srxserver/srxserver /LASINIT /username=`<admin-username>` /password=`<admin-password>`

-Once the Titan administrative credentials have been established, you can now connect to the Titan web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:41443.

-Note that this is a secure connection.
-However, since Titan is using a temporary certificate, you will see a security warning in the browser.
-Proceed past the security warning and log in to the Titan Admin console.
-At this point you will be able to configure the Titan application including adding your own TLS certificate.

 ## Configure Titan for External access